 In your refrigerator (everything!)?

-Heavy whipping cream, Greek yogurt, boiled chicken for Mahler, turkey, elderberry juice, hummus, pico de gallo, lemonade, pills, eggs, hummus, sesame seed bagels, green apples, lemons, garden rocket, turnip greens, Chinese cabbage, rapini, I’m not really quite sure what this is, broccoli, zucchini, green onions, endive, cream cheese, parmesan cheese, lemon curd, Endangered Species 88% dark chocolate, creamy no-salt almond butter, candles, pink grapefruit marmalade, maple syrup, corn and chili salsa, grilled artichoke, Elysian Space Dust IPA, butter, aïoli garlic mustard sauce, batteries and a Kiva cannabis infused orange chocolate bar.
+Heavy whipping cream, Greek yogurt, boiled chicken for Mahler, turkey, elderberry juice, hummus, pico de gallo, lemonade, pills, eggs, sesame seed bagels, green apples, lemons, garden rocket, turnip greens, Chinese cabbage, rapini, I’m not really quite sure what this is, broccoli, zucchini, green onions, endive, cream cheese, parmesan cheese, lemon curd, Endangered Species 88% dark chocolate, creamy no-salt almond butter, candles, pink grapefruit marmalade, maple syrup, corn and chili salsa, grilled artichoke, Elysian Space Dust IPA, butter, aïoli garlic mustard sauce, batteries and a Kiva cannabis infused orange chocolate bar.

 When you’re in your car, what do you listen to?